Valentin-Golyonko/Coursera_Capstone/README.md

 # 4.2 Final results:
 - <a href="https://github.com/Valentin-Golyonko/Coursera_Capstone/blob/master/blr/Final%20result.ipynb" target="_blank">Final result notebook</a>
 - <img src="https://github.com/Valentin-Golyonko/Coursera_Capstone/blob/master/blr/imgs/final_result.png" alt="final_result">
-- Round colored dots - clusters with top 10 popular spots within a radius of 860 meters from them.
+- Round colored dots - clusters with top 10 common spots within a radius of 860 meters from them.
 - Blue lines - two metro (subway) lines.

 The cluster with the largest number of venue points was distributed in the city center and along the metro lines.
+So, all activities, shops, cafes or restaurants are here, in this locations.

 As you can see, city guests can find _some_ places to stay not far from the city center with good apartments prices.